sulfo/xml-sitemap-feed/readme.txt

 Tested up to: 3.3.1
 Stable tag: 3.9.1

-Feeds that comply with the XML Sitemap and Google News protocol for fast indexing by Google, Yahoo, Bing, Ask and others.
-Multi-Site and Multi-Lingual compatible!
+Feeds that comply with the XML and Google News Sitemap protocol for fast indexing by Google, Yahoo, Bing, Ask and others.

 == Description ==